googlefonts/VTT-Deficiencies/README.md

 **Recommendation**

-Refine the current function used for centering, to support ’shift’, to control the weight of the vertical bar feature, while keeping the centering aspect of the function.
+Refine the current function used for centering, to support ’Yshift’, to control the weight of the vertical bar feature, while keeping the centering aspect of the function.
 This will maintain a consistency with current recommended hinting practic, that uses the shift command to control the weight of horizontal features.
 Document the function and make it available for hinting Variable fonts.